 There was one project that released a pie chart when it held its ICO.
 The pie chart suggested the team would retain only 5% of the total token supply, and the rest would be distributed to a huge number of stakeholders, like investors or marketing personnel.

-But then you realised that all these stakeholders were actually the team itself: in other words, the team was keeping a huge chunk of the total token supply.
-They were going to create this deluge of new tokens and keep everything themselves, so they could sell the tokens and make a profit – all while passing themselves off as democratic and community-focused.
+But then you realised that all these stakeholders were actually the team itself: in other words the team was keeping a huge chunk of the total token supply.
+They were going to create this huge supply of new tokens to keep for themselves, so they could sell the tokens and make a profit – all while passing themselves off as democratic and community-focused.

 This sort of behaviour is a big red flag.
 If a project is going to mislead you about how it distributes its token, how else is it going to try and mislead you in future?

 The shorter the vesting schedule, the quicker the team want to get their hands on their tokens – and the more worried you should be.
-A team with a short vesting schedule is probably only out for a quick buck; a team with a long vesting schedule, by contrast, is more interested in building a great product than making easy profits.
+A team with a short vesting schedule is probably only interested in a quick buck; a team with a long vesting schedule, by contrast, is more interested in building a great product than making easy profits.